Skip to main content

 Profile Photo

-Dr. Sheerin is a registered General and Intellectual Disability nurse, with extensive experience of nursing across a number of fields of practice.
+Professor Sheerin is the Founding Head of School and Professor of Nursing at Maynooth University.
+He is registered General and Intellectual Disability nurse, with extensive experience of nursing across a number of fields of practice.
 He was a recipient of an All-Ireland Nursing Research Fellowship in 1999, under which he undertook his PhD.
-His research largely focused on mental well-being and sought to address issues which impact such well-being.
+His research has largely focused on mental well-being and sought to address issues which impact such well-being.
 His contribution to society is significant and has seen him lead the development of a national group focused on the human rights of persons with intellectual disabilities in Ireland, bringing together many local and national groups as well as individuals with/without intellectual disabilities.
 He has also been a contributor on such issues to print and visual media.
-He is an affiliated academic of Trinity College Dublin Centre for Global Health and has led health teams, both in a voluntary capacity and as part of his civic engagement role, to refugee camps across Europe (Calais and Lesbos).
+He was an affiliated academic of Trinity College Dublin Centre for Global Health and led health teams, both in a voluntary capacity and as part of his civic engagement role, to refugee camps across Europe (Calais and Lesbos).
 Caring is core to his values.
 Over the years, whether in healthcare, social action in refugee camps, community development in Malawi, building inclusion in Drogheda or academia, he has come to believe in the importance of human engagement.
 He has learned that if the relational work is not done, then the other work is much more difficult.
 So, he spends time building relationships and instilling a culture of inclusion and community.
-This was how he approached his current role as Head of the School of Nursing and Midwifery.
+This was how he approached his previous role as Head of the School of Nursing and Midwifery, Trinity College Dublin.
 He served as a College Tutor for 15 years.
-He has undertaken many Senior Leadership roles.
-He was been on TCD Board for 4 years, and was chair of the Equality Committee.
+During his time at Trinity College Dublin, he undertook many Senior Leadership roles.
+He was on TCD Board for 4 years, and was chair of the Equality Committee.
 An Equality Fund project, undertaken by him and his colleague, Gillian Wylie, set the groundwork for Trinity College's designation as a University of Sanctuary (UOS).
 He was co-chair of the UOS Group.
 Alongside that, he also engaged with the Trinity Inclusive Curriculum project, Athena SWAN and the Global Incident Response Steering Committee.
 Finally, he led the Irish Universities Association Heads of Schools of Nursing and Midwifery at the height of the pandemic, advocating for students at departmental, regulatory body and health service levels.
-Dr. Sheerin is currently Head of the School of Nursing and Midwifery (2020-2023).
-He was Head of Intellectual Disability Nursing from 2018-2020, and has previously been Director of PG Teaching and Learning in the School of Nursing and Midwifery and was Acting Director of the former National Institute for Intellectual Disability.
-He was a non-executive director of Sunbeam House Services Ltd. in Bray from 2015-2016.
-His contribution to profession and education has seen him taking on external examiner roles in nursing and social care programmes at Athlone Institute of Technology, Dundalk Institute of Technology and University of Leeds.
-He is currently external examiner at the University of West London.
-He has coordinated modules and courses at undergraduate and graduate levels and has extensive experience supervising students at master and doctoral levels.
-He holds the position of Visiting Associate Professor at the School of Psychology, UCD.
-He is a member of the Executive of the European Federation of Nurse Educators (FINE), a Fellow of the European Academy of Nursing Sciences, NANDA-International, and the Royal Astronomical Society, as well as being a Member of the Royal Society of Biology.
+Professor Sheerin was Head of the School of Nursing and Midwifery there from 2020-2024.
+He was Head of Intellectual Disability Nursing from 2018-2020, and was Director of PG Teaching and Learning.
+He was also Acting Director of the former National Institute for Intellectual Disability.
+He holds the position of Adjunct Professor at the School of Nursing Midwifery, Trinity College Dublin and Visiting Professor at the School of Psychology, UCD.
+He is a Fellow of the European Academy of Nursing Sciences, NANDA-International, and the Royal Astronomical Society, as well as being a Member of the Royal Society of Biology.
+He received Fellowship of Trinity College Dublin in 2024.

 Assistive Technology (Handicapped) Equality rights Handicapped Device Development Health Disparities Health of Underserved Populations Human rights INTELLECTUAL DISABILITIES Intellectual Disability Learning disabilities MENTAL HEALTH Minorities and Disadvantaged Women and disability